Today,Axle.ai announced it had received over $1m in orders to date in 2021, up from its 2020 tally of $667k and positioni...

 3. Video tagging and transcription companies - Veritone, GreyMeta, Rev and Digital Anarchy all focus on harnessing AI in the creative space, but don't compete directly with axle.

-From its modest beginnings, video is on its way to becoming the primary medium of communication for the world’s 7 billion inhabitants.
+With a major push from 2020's COVID experience, video is on its way to becoming the primary medium of communication for the world’s 7 billion inhabitants.
 Meanwhile, machine learning can now transcribe video quickly as well as analyze, in depth, nearly any type of video content.

 The right stuff

-axle ai's cofounders, Patrice Gouttebel and Sam Bogoch, have worked in software for decades and understand the creative apps space deeply.
-Sam was previously Director for Software Development at Avid, a leader in broadcast solutions.
-While there (2007-2012), he and his team drove rapid growth in departmental Interplay and Media Central products – sales grew from $17m in 2007 to $55m in 2012.
+Cofounders Patrice Gouttebel and Sam Bogoch have worked in software for decades and understand the creative apps space deeply.
+Sam was previously Director, Software Development at Avid (NASDAQ: AVID), a video software leader now valued at over $1bn.
+At Avid from 2007-12, he managed a 100+ person team driving rapid growth in departmental Interplay/MediaCentral products – sales grew from $17m in '07 to $55m in '12.